-In this article, you’ll find out why many musicians are successful but broke, and how you can avoid that trap.
+In this article, you’ll find out why many musicians are successful but broke, and how you can avoid heading down the same route.

 The difference between a top musician and a broke musician

-As with most industries, the music industry has different levels of success.
+As with most industries, the music industry has varying levels of success.
 We have the top multi-millionaire artists in the top 1%.

 However, even this top 1% is shrinking and in all honesty, your favorite musician probably isn’t earning as much as you might think.
 An awful lot of top musicians get mere pennies of the value they are actually worth.

 To put this in perspective, only around 7,500 artists on Spotify bring in an annual streaming income of $100,000 – out of 8 million.

 This is probably one of the main reasons your favourite artist does not earn as much as you think.